tipishev/tmux_workshop/README.md

 # Backstory

 It's year 2022, following the virus outbreak economy is in decline, desktop and web applications are rapidly fading into obscurity due to continued [software disenchantment](https://tonsky.me/blog/disenchantment/), bandwidths have shrunk to dialup and command line apps are all the rage.
+The medical tyranny has forbidden all the mice since they spread infections.
 A new kind of developer is in high demand.
 Those who can combine textual information in terminals.
 You discover an almost forgotten art of tmuxing: creating persistent collections of pseudoterminals.

 # Theory

 ## `man tmux`

-* session, window, pane, status line, commands
+* server, client, session, window, pane, status line, commands
 * pty(4) for technical info on pseudo terminals
 * session is a collection of pseudo terminals, organized in windows and panes
 * clients can connect to the same tmux session: one server, many clients